-Students interested in pursuing an independent study must first meet with an academic advisor.
-Then, the student should work with a professor in a related field to articulate the purpose, requirements, and syllabus of the study.
-The professor will ultimately provide guidance and grade the independent study work.
+Students interested in pursuing an independent study must do the following:

+- 1. Meet with an academic advisor. - 2.
+Work with a professor in a related field to articulate the purpose, requirements, and syllabus of the study.
+The professor will ultimately provide guidance and grade the independent study work. - 3.
+Submit an Independent Study Proposal and all supporting documentation to the front desk in the Wharton Undergraduate Division (JMHH G95) for consideration.

-To learn more about how to pursue an independent study, please see: spike.wharton.upenn.edu/ugrprogram/academics/acadopp/independentstudy.cfm
+To learn more about how to pursue an independent study, please see: undergrad-inside.wharton.upenn.edu/independent-study